 Suicide from a Biblical Perspective

 Because we don’t find the term suicide in Scripture, it may seem that the Bible is silent on directives regarding self-inflicted death.
-But when God commanded, “You shall not kill” (Exodus 20:13), there is no reason to believe He wasn’t also speaking of suicide as well as murder.
+But when God commanded, “You shall not murder” (Exodus 20:13), there is no reason to believe he wasn’t speaking of suicide as well as murder.

 Scripture also tells believers that our bodies are not our own but a temple for the Holy Spirit; we have no right to destroy that temple by ending our lives (1 Corinthians 6:19–20).2 Over and over we see that God is a God of life—not death.

 Though the Bible never explicitly commands, “Thou shalt not commit suicide,” it talks repeatedly about life and how we can best live it.
-Jesus said, “I have come that they may have life, and that they may have it more abundantly” (John 10:10).
+Jesus said, “I came that they may have life and have it abundantly” (John 10:10).
 He wanted to offer us the chance not only to live, but to live more fully than we ever could on our own.
-In fact, Jesus emphasized that He is life (John 14:6).
+In fact, Jesus emphasized that he is life (John 14:6).
 Apart from Christ, we are dead in our sin; in a way, we are choosing suicide if we reject the gift of salvation, choosing rather to march toward eternal death and suffering in hell.
-We could say that Jesus raised the ultimate suicide awareness by giving His life so that all who receive Him can have eternal life.
+We could say that Jesus raised the ultimate suicide awareness by giving his life so that all who receive him can have eternal life.

 The Christian’s Response to Suicide